 We learn while going through the first 3-degrees, the Craft degrees, you learn that Masonry is a progressive science taught by degrees only.
-Craft Masonry sets a foundation and the sets the basis by which we look at the chronology of the legends that surround the degrees.
-However when you advance through the degrees and orders of the American York Rite you notice that the order the ceremonies are presented is not chronological; meaning, you jump back and forth in time to times before and after the Master Mason degree held in the Blue Lodge.
+Craft Masonry sets a foundation and sets the basis by which we look at the chronology of the legends that surround the degrees.
+However, when you advance through the degrees and orders of the American York Rite you notice that the order the ceremonies are presented is not chronological; meaning, you jump back and forth in time to times before and after the Master Mason degree held in the Blue Lodge.

 When one is about to go through the ceremonies of the Royal Master, the first of the degrees that compose the Council of Cryptic Masons (sometimes referred to as the Cryptic Rite) there is an introduction to the Cryptic degrees given and one of the paragraphs explains the following: